DillonZChen/goose/README.md

 <span style="font-weight:normal">**GOOSE**: **G**raphs **O**ptimised f**O**r **S**earch **E**valuation</span>
 =============================================================================================================

 GOOSE is a learning for planning framework.
 It contains various methods for learning representations for planning tasks, and algorithms for using such representations for solving planning tasks.
+Currently, GOOSE supports [classical grounded](https://github.com/aibasel/downward), [classical lifted](https://github.com/abcorrea/powerlifted), and [numeric planning](https://github.com/Kurorororo/numeric-fast-downward).

 If you just want to use the WL features, take a look at the [WLPlan](https://github.com/DillonZChen/wlplan) package.